Teen Dating Violence and Tech Abuse

 Audace Garnett

-Audace began her career in 2004 as a disability advocate at a non-profit organization named Barrier Free Living.
+Audace Garnett has extensive experience in facilitation, providing technical assistance nationally and internationally, and supporting crime victims and domestic violence survivors.
+She began her career in 2004 at a non-profit organization named Barrier Free Living where she provided advocacy to survivors with disabilities.
 Audace has also worked at the Brooklyn District Attorney’s Office where she served as the Teen Services Coordinator in the Victim Services Unit.
-After six years at the district attorney’s office, she then went on to work at a Teen Dating Violence prevention and intervention program named Day One where she trained adult professionals around the intersection of teen dating violence and domestic sex trafficking.
+After six years at the district attorney’s office, she then went on to work at a Teen Dating Violence prevention and intervention program named Day One NY where she trained adult professionals around the intersection of teen dating violence and domestic minor sex trafficking.
 She is currently a Technology Safety Project Manager with Safety Net at the National Network to End Domestic Violence (NNEDV) where she focuses specifically on the intersection between domestic violence, sexual assault, stalking and technology.